Désolé, cet article est seulement disponible en anglais américain.

 - (English) Helping prevent infection of frontline healthcare workers - (English) No decontamination kits to properly clean and disinfect reusable face shields are currently marketed in Canada.

 - Distributing Critical Hygiene Products - Vulnerable people and those living in remote communities may have trouble obtaining critical hygiene products.

 Every community in the world might face slightly different challenges to assuring all members have correct hand hygiene practices.
 Especially in times of pandemics, new cracks and holes in systems are magnified and more easily identified as gaps or barriers to infection prevention.

 Washing hands with soap and water, repeatedly throughout the day, is a critical basic step in the prevention of infection, but a large percentage of households and institutions in many developing countries lack the knowledge or basic facilities to properly wash their hands.
 Proper sanitation and hygiene is a challenge even in healthcare settings.

 The virus anywhere can impact us all everywhere.
 The Canadian Medical Foundation is working with partners to close some of those gaps that can lead to the spread of COVID-19.

 Read about the work some of our partners are doing.
 Come back to this page from time to time as we will continue to update and highlight critical projects.

-- (English) Reducing the transmission of the virus in the hospital - (English) Improving sanitation facilities in the hospitals's COVID-19 patient areas to create a healthier hospital environment and reduced risk of COVID-19 transmission for both staff and patients.
+- (English) Reducing The Transmission of COVID-19 at University Hospital of Mirebalais - (English) Improving sanitation facilities in the hospital's COVID-19 patient areas to create a healthier hospital environment and reduced risk of COVID-19 transmission for both staff and patients.